 Stopping the cycle of self-hatred requires the humility to give over to God your dreams for yourself.
 This is one of the best exchanges we could ever take, since by doing it we gain clearer eyes to see Jesus’ love for us, which is far more powerful than our self-hatred could ever be.

-Editor’s Note: This post is part of a series on Bible study.
+Editor’s Note: This post is part of a series on Bible study and was previously published July 20, 2018.
 Previous post.
 Next Post.